zhongyi-zhou/assets/README.md

 # Open Source Assets of XR Blocks

-All assets here are providers by [XR Blocks](https://xrblocks.github.io) contributors for XR creators!
+All assets here are provided by [XR Blocks](https://xrblocks.github.io) contributors for XR creators!

 Welcome to contribute and make sure that you own the assets!